 Google is the most popular website on the Internet.
-So whether you have an offline or online business, it’s important that your company be found at the top of search results.
-If you aren’t, you’ll be losing a lot of potential revenue.
+So, whether you have an offline or online business, it’s important that your company be found at the top of the search results.
+If it isn’t, you’ll be losing a lot of potential revenue.

 If you don’t know how to rank your website at the top of search engines, I recommend that you read the Beginner’s Guide to SEO before reading this blog post.
 But if you are familiar with SEO, here are 7 advance strategies to increase your rankings.